Roth Conversion Washington, DC – Is It the Right Move for Your Retirement?

 2. Before Required Minimum Distributions (RMDs) Start

-Once you reach age 73, the IRS requires Traditional IRA and 401(k) owners in Washington, DC to take RMDs, even if they don’t want to withdraw funds.
+As mentioned earlier, Traditional IRA and 401(k) holders in Washington, DC must begin Required Minimum Distributions (RMDs) at age 73, whether they need the money or not.
 This forced distribution could increase your taxable income, possibly resulting in higher tax liabilities.

 3. You Have Cash to Cover the Taxes